azoth-lang/azoth.language.reference/src/azoth.md

 ## Unreachable

-`unreachable(message: string? = none) -> never` can be used to to indicate a point in the program that ought to be logically unreachable.
+`unreachable(message: string) -> never` or `unreachable() -> never` can be used to to indicate a point in the program that ought to be logically unreachable.
 If at execution time, it is reached then a program abort happens.